CEH – Swissonic

 Unexpected Bad News

-It was envisioned to contact the industry before the end of April 1969 and to produce 200’000 movements per year, but by the time movements for a ‘zero-series’ started to be produced, the news broke by the company lawyers, that the new ‘Swissonic’ movement still infringed the Bulova patent and could thus not be marketed without Bulova’s consent and license.
-Consequently the further development of the ‘Swissonic’ movement was abruptly abandoned at the end of 1968, all research on it was dropped and most of the built prototypes were destroyed (1).
+According to internal documents it was envisioned to contact the industry before the end of April 1969 and to then produce 200’000 movements per year, but by the time the ‘zero-series’ production was running, the news broke by the company lawyers, that the new ‘CEH-Swissonic’ movement still infringed the Bulova patent and could thus not be marketed without Bulova’s consent and license.
+Knowing about the long and tedious negotiations Ebauches SA had about obtaining the licensing for their MOSABA caliber, consequently the production of the ‘zero-series’ was abruptly abandoned at the beginning of 1969, all research on it was dropped and the vast majority of the built pieces were destroyed (1).

 CEH sold the project including ‘its engineers and Max Hetzel’ to Omega, the contract being effective starting from 1.4.1969.
 Hetzel continued the development for Omega until creating their own tuning fork movement they later named and marketed as ‘Megasonic’.
-A few CEH-Swissonic prototypes have been transferred from the CEH to Omega and again modified to run with 720Hz.
+A few ‘CEH-Swissoni’c belonging to the ‘zero-series’ have been transferred from the CEH to Omega and modified to run with 720Hz, as mentioned above.
 These modified and ‘updated’ prototypes will be entered for competing at the Observatory in Neuchâtel in the category of ‘acoustic pocket chronometers’ in 1969 through 1971 circumventing the abolition of the chronometer competitions for wristwatches starting 1968 (2).

 As Hetzel came up with the name ‘Swissonic’ while working at CEH, according to Swiss law, the copyright for the use of that name belonged to CEH.
 Upon withdrawal from research into that movement, the name was sold to ESA where it was used to promote their own lines of electric and electronic movements: ‘ESA-Swissonic’ 10, 100, 1000, 2000; cal.: 9150, 9162, 9180, 9260 respectively (2).
 Therefore, one needs to separate two different watch categories named ‘Swissonic’: The original Hetzel-CEH-prototypes and the later and different ESA versions for witch the name ‘Swissonic’ was reused (7).